dandruff/xCT/.github/README.md

 * Split xCT into a main addon and an options addon to reduce the footprint.
   * The main addon has a RAM footprint of about 800 KB, and the options of 1,8 MB ... wow!

-Feel free to the beta and alpha version and provide feedback in Github!
+Feel free to try the alpha and beta versions and provide feedback in Github!

 ## Download